joelouthan/Theologicus/src/doctrine-christ-saves/doctrine-ordo-salutis/2018-06-14-ordo-salutis-ix-our-new-heart-spirits-power-in-regeneration.md

 Don’t believe obedience requires a new heart?
 See what God says about it.

->Ezekiel 36:24-28 (CSB) “‘For I will take you from the nations and gather you from all the countries, and will bring you into your own land.
+>Ezekiel 36:24-28 “‘For I will take you from the nations and gather you from all the countries, and will bring you into your own land.
 I will also sprinkle clean water on you, and you will be clean.
 I will cleanse you from all your impurities and all your idols.
 I will give you a new heart and put a new spirit within you; I will remove your heart of stone and give you a heart of flesh.
 I will place my Spirit within you and cause you to follow my statutes and carefully observe my ordinances.
 You will live in the land that I gave your ancestors; you will be my people, and I will be your God.

 It is only then that God removes us from death and despair; takes the blood of Christ and washes us clean from all unrighteousness ; give us a brand new soften heart and a new spirit that causes you to walk in His statutes and being careful to obey His rules.